alco/objc.string/README.md

 It's important to note, that **objc.string** does not replace the standard methods of `NSString`, it complements them.
 Some of the methods have been overloaded to provide support for the chaining mechanism (described below).
 Here's what the library does do:

-* provides a comprehensive and consistent API
+* provides a powerful and consistent API
 * the same API is used to deal with plain strings as well as regular expressions
 * embraces functional approach (treats both `NSString` and `NSMutableString` as immutable)
 * (while still providing a way to modify strings "in place")
-* contains a complete set of unit tests and benchmarks
+* comes with a comprehensive set of unit tests and benchmarks

 ## Core Concepts ##